-Daniel Squadron is serving his third term representing New York's 26th Senate District, which includes the Brooklyn neighborhoods of Greenpoint, Williamsburg, Vinegar Hill, DUMBO, Fulton Ferry, Brooklyn Heights, Downtown Brooklyn, Boerum Hill, Cobble Hill, Carroll Gardens, and Columbia Waterfront, and the Manhattan neighborhoods of Tribeca, Battery Park City, the Lower East Side, Chinatown, the Financial District, Little Italy, SoHo, and the East Village.
+Daniel Squadron is serving his fourth term representing New York's 26th Senate District, which includes the Brooklyn neighborhoods of Greenpoint, Williamsburg, Vinegar Hill, DUMBO, Fulton Ferry, Brooklyn Heights, Downtown Brooklyn, Boerum Hill, Cobble Hill, Carroll Gardens, and Columbia Waterfront, and the Manhattan neighborhoods of Tribeca, Battery Park City, the Lower East Side, Chinatown, the Financial District, Little Italy, SoHo, and the East Village.
 First elected in November 2008 at the age of 28, he unseated a 30-year incumbent who had been in office since before Senator Squadron was born.

 In the Senate, Senator Squadron has worked tirelessly to reform Albany; strengthen affordable housing; promote comprehensive, community-empowering economic development; enhance regional transportation infrastructure while improving pedestrian and road safety; protect the most vulnerable in our society; and secure parks and open space for all communities.
 At the heart of these priorities is Senator Squadron’s ability to bring diverse parties together to find practical solutions that make government work better for people and communities.

 Public transit and complete streets are critical to New York's success -- and Senator Squadron has been a driving force on both.
-Senator Squadron worked with the MTA to create the first-of-its-kind subway full line reviews, leading to improved service on the F and L lines.
+Senator Squadron worked with the MTA to create the first-of-its-kind subway full line reviews, leading to improved service on the G, F and L lines.
 He's been a leader in the the fight for a sustainable funding stream for New York's public transit system.
 Senator Squadron's "Hayley and Diego's Law" now cracks down on careless driving, and his Delancey Street Safety Working Group led to significant safety improvement along one of the city's most dangerous corridors.

 Senator Squadron is a strong believer in the importance of parks and open space for all communities.
 He's long advocated for a Harbor Park -- a central park for the center of our city -- and has successfully moved each of its elements forward: from agreements to secure the futures of Brooklyn Bridge Park and Governors Island, to new funding to build a world-class waterfront park on the Lower East Side's Pier 42.